shriya1705/Big-Data-Analytics/README.md

 # Project Outline
 * Data Analysis using Pig and Hive
-* Visualize data to understand it better
+* Explore and visualize data in MatplotLib in PySpark
-* Data Cleaned for null values and erroneous entries
+* Clean data by removing or imputing null values and erroneous entries.
 * Model data by dummy encoding and vectorization
-* Combine repetitive steps to generate Data Pipeline for ETL process
+* Generate Data Pipeline for ETL process
 * Engineer new features to enhance prediction
 * Train Multiple Regression/Classification Models
 * Evaluate performance for different models and find the best model for the scenario (Problem Solving)